ModulePal/modulepal/README.md

 Please note that we do not provide the populated database of ModulePal in production (https://modulepal.com) here, as it contains sensitive student data.
 If you would like this data, please request it by DMing `omarathon#2226` on Discord.

+## Acknowledgements

+I'd like to acknowledge the following people for significant assistance on the project:

+* Dr. Florin Ciucu - High-level steering, departmental assistance
+* Vanshika Saxena - UI/UX mockups and implementation
+* Warwick ITS team - Access to data, APIs and assistance

 ## License

 This software is protected under the BSD 3-Clause license.